United States International Communications Reform Act of 2014: Background

 The Broadcasting Board of Governors (BBG) is an independent federal agency of the United States government responsible for supervising all U.S. government-supported, civilian international media.
 The mission of the BBG is "to inform, engage, and connect people around the world in support of freedom and democracy."
 The agency's goal is to "deliver accurate news and information to significant and strategic audiences overseas... and to serve as a trustworthy source of news and as an example of a free, professional press in countries that lack independent media."

 According to a series of reports beginning in 2004 and generated by the Government Accountability Office (GAO), the BBG has struggled to live up to its mission.
 For instance, GAO highlighted a structural issue of the BBG in a 2004 report claiming that "organizationally, the existence of five separate broadcast entities has led to overlapping language services, duplication of program content, redundant newsgathering and support services, and difficulties coordinating broadcast efforts."
 The report also added that "marketing challenges include outmoded program formats, poor signal delivery, and low audience awareness in many markets."

 Employees at the Broadcasting Board of Governors were consistently rated as having the lowest personnel morale in the federal government by the Office of Management and Budget.

-Due to cuts in broadcasting to Ukraine and Russia, the United States could not broadcast into Crimea during the 2014 Crimean crisis.
+Due to cuts in broadcasting to Ukraine and Russia, the United States could not broadcast into Crimea during the annexation of Crimea by the Russian Federation.